stemangiola/ABACBS2020_tidytranscriptomics/README.md

 Material [web page](https://stemangiola.github.io/ABACBS2020_tidytranscriptomics/articles/tidytranscriptomics.html).

-This material was created for the R/Pharma2020 conference workshop but it can also be used for self-learning.
+This material was created for the ABACBS conference workshop but it can also be used for self-learning.

 More details on the workshop are below.